HuskieRobotics/SPOT/README.md

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you have any questions, feel free to contact us [spot@team3061.org](mailto:spot@team3061.org).

 ## [Quickstart](https://docs.google.com/document/d/1dATXMC5U7aT0SfnYEOWFiafaeWbu8opabNglWSFCSPE/edit?usp=sharing)